 If a student finds it difficult to work with the instructors, the student may contact the CARE Team for guidance and support by submitting a request through the CARE Team web page.
 The CARE Team cannot guarantee that its participation will alter an instructor’s decision.
 Timely and open communication with instructors, the CARE Team, and other appropriate campus offices can often result in satisfactory solutions to the short-term issues caused by the temporary impairment.
 Additionally, providing documentation from your healthcare professional regarding your temporary impairment to your instructors or CARE Team may aid in processing your request.

-To request temporary accommodations please submit a CARE Report.
+To request temporary assistance please submit a CARE Report.
 Under “Nature of this report”, choose Student of Concern (CARE Team).